-- (b) In the completed structure, the top chords of open web steel joists or the top flanges of solid web steel joists may be considered as being stayed laterally when the deck or top slab over the steel joists complies with the provisions of section Ind 53.25 (7). - (c) All joints and connections of an open web steel joist shall be capable of withstanding a load at least 3 times the designed load and shall be sufficiently rugged to resist the stresses incident to transportation and erection when handled in a reasonable manner. - (d) All elements of an open web joist shall have their lines of center of gravity meet at a point if practicable; if not, stresses arising from eccentricity shall be included with other stresses in designing these elements. - (e) Ends of steel joists shall be designed to resist the bending produced by the eccentricity of the reaction at the support. - (5) ERECTION.
-The ends of steel joists shall extend a distance of at least 4 inches onto masonry or reinforced concrete supports and at least 21⁄2 inches on steel supports.
-Every third steel joist on concrete or masonry supports shall be anchored thereto with an anchor equivalent to a % inch round.
-The ends of all steel joists supported on masonry walls shall be bedded in mortar.
-All steel joists supported on steel beams shall be secured thereto with an anchor made of not less than a 3/16 inch bar fastened over the flanges of the supporting beams.

-- (a) During the construction period, care shall be exercised to prevent excessive concentrated or moving loads.
+- (c) All joints and connections of an open web steel joist shall be capable of withstanding a load at least 3 times the designed load and shall be sufficiently rugged to resist the stresses incident to transportation and erection when handled in a reasonable manner. - (d) All elements of an open web joist shall have their lines of center of gravity meet at a point if practicable; if not, stresses arising from eccentricity shall be included with other stresses in designing these elements. - (e) Ends of steel joist shall be designed to resist the bending produced by the eccentricity of the reaction at the support. - (5) ERECTION.
+The ends of steel joist shall extend a distance of at least 4 inches on to masonry or reinforced concrete supports and at least 21⁄2 inches on steel supports.
+In floor construction every third steel joist and in roof construction every steel joist supported on concrete or masonry supports shall be anchored thereto with an anchor equivalent to a % inch round bar.
+All steel joist supported on steel beams shall be secured thereto by welding or with an anchor made of not less than 3/16 inch bar fastened over the flanges of the supporting beams. - (a) The ends of long span steel joist shall extend a distance of not less than 6 inches on masonry or reinforced concrete supports and at least 4 inches on steel supports. - (b) During the construction period, care shall be exercised to prevent excessive concentrated or moving loads.
 The construction contractor shall provide for adequate distribution of such loads so that the carrying capacity of any steel joist is not exceeded during that period.
-When erected and bridged, the total concentrated load on any one steel joist shall not exceed 800 pounds and in the case of open web steel joists, such concentrated load shall not be imposed between panel points. - (6) Bridging.
-As soon as steel joists have been erected, bridging shall be installed between them before the application of construction loads.
-This bridging shall be adequate to safely support the top chords or flanges against lateral movement during the construction period and shall hold the steel joists in a vertical plane passing through the bearings.
-The steel joists at the ends of panels shall be braced laterally by anchors or ties at each line of bridging.
-If diagonal bridging is used in which all diagonal members will resist only tension, they shall not be less than 3/16 inch rod, and these diagonals shall be supplemented by a continuous strut adequately attached to the top chords or flanges of all steel joists so bridged.
-This top strut shall be equivalent as a strut to a 12 inch round steel bar.
-If diagonal members are used which are capable of resisting both tension and compression, the top strut may be omitted.
-In case bridging in the form of horizontally placed beam or angle sections is provided, it must be so connected to the steel joists that it will support the top chords or flanges against lateral movement and hold the steel joists in a vertical plane.
-Fourteen gauge wire diagonals shall be used to secure the bottom chords or flanges at each line of bridging of this type.
-Wire may be omitted when bridging which restrains both top and bottom chords or flanges is used.
-When the spacing of steel joists exceeds 30 inches on centers in roofs, sag rods may be used in lieu of any of the above types of bridging.
-Rows of bridging shall be not more than 7 feet apart, or more than 7 feet from supports. - (7) Decks and top slabs.
-Decks or top slabs over steel joists may be of concrete or gypsum poured on metal lath centering attached to the top chords or flanges of steel joists as required elsewhere in this section or on removable centering provided the top chords or flanges of the steel joists are properly stayed by the concrete or gypsum slab.
-Other equally suitable permanent centering may be used, provided it is substantially attached to the top chords or flanges as required elsewhere in this section and provided these attachments (or the centering itself) are securely anchored into the concrete or gypsum slab.
-Precast concrete or precast gypsum slabs when securely attached to the top chords or flanges and anchored thereto and brought to a firm bearing, wood decks as stipulated below, and corrugated or other steel roof decks securely anchored to the top chords or flanges may be used over steel joists.
-Any attachment or pair of attachments when applied shall be capable of staying the top chords or flange laterally in both directions and in the case of open web steel joists, shall be spaced not farther apart than the panel point spacing.
-Decks or top slabs over steel joists shall not be assumed to carry any part of the compression stress in the steel joist.
+When erected and bridged, the total concentrated load on any one steel joist shall not exceed 800 pounds and in the case of open web steel joist, such concentrated load shall not be imposed between panel points. - (6) BRIDGING.
+As soon as steel joist are erected, bridging shall be installed between the joist before the application of construction loads.
+This bridging shall be adequate to support the top chords or flanges against lateral movement during the construction period and shall hold the steel joist in a vertical plane passing through the bearings. - (a) Horizontal bridging shall consist of two continuous horizontal steel members, one of which is attached to the top chord and the other attached to the bottom chord.
+Attachment to the joist shall be made by welding or by mechanical means, and the attachments shall be capable of resisting a horizontal force of not less than 500 pounds.